 MP for Glasgow West

-Patricia Ferguson is a Labour (Co-op) MP for Glasgow West, elected in 2024.
-She serves on the Commons Liaison Committee and the Scottish Affairs Committee, and previously sat on the Ecclesiastical Committee from November 2024 to April 2025.
+Patricia Ferguson is the Labour and Co-operative MP for Glasgow West, first elected in 2024.
+She serves on the Commons Liaison Committee and the Scottish Affairs Committee, and previously sat on the Ecclesiastical Committee (Nov 2024–Apr 2025).

 Generated 21 February 2026